 West Henrietta is a very ethnically-diverse town.
 The people who call West Henrietta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Henrietta residents report their race to be White, followed by Asian.
 Important ancestries of people in West Henrietta include German, Irish, Italian, English, and Polish.

 The most common language spoken in West Henrietta is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Arabic and Spanish.